 The information on this page applies to SDA residency agreements.
-If the resident signed a Residential tenancy agreement, view Goods left behind by tenants.
+If the resident signed a Residential rental agreement, view Goods left behind.

 If the resident leaves anything behind when they move out, the provider must give them a Notice of goods left behind (SDA) (Word, 664KB).

 Easy English guides are a summary of the notice written in an easy to read way.
 A provider may use them as they must explain the notice in a way the resident can understand.
 Download the:

 The resident should contact the provider to organise a time to collect their goods.
 You can also do this on their behalf.

 How long must the provider keep the resident’s goods?

 The provider must look after the goods for 14 days from the date the resident gets the notice of goods left behind.